dAEcoder/EZ-Flash_Guide/Docs/Directory_Structure.md

 ---
-📂 Directory Structure
+Directory Structure
 ---

-💡 **Tip:** The folder structure of your microSD card can affect how games are detected and how save files are handled by the EZ Flash Omega.
+Tip: The folder structure of your microSD card can affect how games are detected and how save files are handled by the EZ Flash Omega.
 While themes may allow for slightly different layouts, the general rule is:
 **Keep it simple and shallow.** The deeper your folder structure, the more likely it is that games won’t load properly or saves may not function as expected.

 ---

-### ❌ Bad Examples (Too Deep)
+### Bad Examples (Too Deep)

 ```
 Root > Roms > GBA > Pokemon > Completed > Game.gba